How Olist restructured their CS Processes with Pipefy

 The company is not a newcomer to the e-commerce segment – the business’ current structure is a reflection of a decade working with supporting small and medium companies get more customers.
 Most of that expertise was inherited from Solidarium, a company created in 2007 with the goal of becoming the largest craftsman marketplace in Brazil.

-After realising how the difficulty of reaching out to the large retail chains in Brazil wasn’t a problem just for craftsman, Tiago Dalvi founded Olist in 2015 with the goal of helping each and every shopkeeper reach out to the best and largest national and international marketplaces.
+After realizing how the difficulty of reaching out to the large retail chains in Brazil wasn’t a problem just for craftsmen, Tiago Dalvi founded Olist in 2015 with the goal of helping each and every shopkeeper reach out to the best and largest national and international marketplaces.
 From then on, their team has expanded to the 60 employees they have today.

 The company’s commitment is directly connected to structuring a solid business, focused on service excellence towards shopkeepers and end consumers.
 To do that, Olist bet all their chips on a sustainable business model that’s fair to all those involved.